janderland/fql/docs/index.md

 ### Fullscreen

 If the CLI is executed without the `-q` flag, a fullscreen environment is started up.
-In this case, the connection to Foundation DB is maintained for the lifetime of the application.
 Single queries may be executed in their own transactions and the results are displayed in a scrollable list.

 ![](img/demo.gif)

-Currently, this environment is not very useful, but it lays the groundwork for a fully-featured FQL frontend (accidental alliteration).
-The final version of this environment will include the following features:
+Currently, this environment is not very useful, but it lays the groundwork for a fully-featured FQL frontend.
+The final version of this environment will provide autocompletion, querying of locally cached data, and display customizations.

-- Syntax highlighting
-- Context-aware autocompletion
-- Querying of data cached on the client
-- Importing & exporting subspaces to disk
-- Customizable formatting of key-values
-- Restoring a session after restart

 </div>